* At the bottom of this page, you can link to older cards going back to 2001.

 My card shows the hand in all one color, but it says in parens that there are 3 suits, so I'm confused.

-In the meantime, you can mark the card to match the above (for the three-suit version, mark 1111 in green, and the 22 in red).
+There was a printing error on the cards mailed out by the League in March.
+The League is now mailing corrected cards.
+Until you receive yours, you can mark the card to match the above (for the three-suit version, mark 1111 in green, and the 22 in red).

 FFF